FridayMarch26th/FridayMarch26th.github.io/_notes/growth.md

 ![Growth base](/assets/notes/growth/growth_base.gif)

-We want all the FSP start points from along one side of the input grid, in order to direct the overall flow of the network.
-I used the following VEX function to do this:
+We want all the FSP start points from along one open edge of the input grid.
+This VEX will do that:

 ```@group_starts = relpointbbox(0, @P).y == 0.0```